 Mixpanel is an event-centric analytics tool that tracks user events rather than automatically capturing data.
-Integrating Mixpanel with your knowledge base enables you to analyze how readers interact with your content, which articles drive engagement, where they drop off, and measure the effectiveness of your site.
+Integrating Mixpanel with your Document360 knowledge base lets you analyze how readers interact with your content, which articles drive engagement, where they drop off, and how effective your site is overall.

-• Your Mixpanel Project token (available in Mixpanel under Settings > Project settings > Project token).
+- You need your Mixpanel Project token, available in Mixpanel under Settings > Project settings > Project token.

 Configuration options

-When integrating Mixpanel with Document360, you can choose from two configuration options:
+When adding the Mixpanel integration, you can choose between two configuration types:

-• Basic configuration: Standard setup that automatically tracks page views after you enter your Mixpanel Project token.
+- Basic configuration: standard setup that automatically tracks page views after you enter your Mixpanel Project token.
+Use this for a quick setup with minimal effort.

 Basic configuration

-6. Enter your Mixpanel Project token in the Mixpanel ID field.
-For details on where to find your Mixpanel Project token, see the Mixpanel installation guide.
+- Enter your Mixpanel Project token in the Mixpanel ID field.
+For details on where to find your token, see the Mixpanel installation guide.

-7. Optionally, use the Code inclusion/exclusion conditions feature to apply the code based on IP address, Workspace, or Language.
+- Optionally, expand Code inclusion/exclusion conditions to apply the code based on IP address, Workspace, or Language.

 Your knowledge base will now send page view data to Mixpanel.

-If you want to track additional events (such as button clicks or form submissions), you can use the Custom configuration option.
+If you want to track additional events such as button clicks or form submissions, use the Custom configuration option instead.

 Custom configuration

-Use Custom configuration to set up advanced Mixpanel integration.
-This option allows you to add JavaScript code directly in the configuration panel and further customize the integration based on your needs.
+Use Custom configuration to set up an advanced Mixpanel integration.
+This option lets you add JavaScript code directly in the configuration panel and customize event tracking based on your needs.

-3. Select Mixpanel from the list of integrations and click Add.
-The Add new integration panel will appear.
+- Select Mixpanel from the list of integrations and click Add.
+The Add new integration panel appears.

-7. Optionally, use the Code inclusion/exclusion conditions feature to apply the code based on IP address, Workspace, or Language.
+- Optionally, expand Code inclusion/exclusion conditions to apply the code based on IP address, Workspace, or Language.

 Example: Load and initialize Mixpanel